misauraleitao/thepawbrew/README.md

 - JavaScript- used on Review Carousel.

 # Testing
-I ran this website through theese devices and browsers and found no issues.
+I ran this website through theese devices and browsers.
 ### Devices Used:
-- Iphone X ios
+- Iphone X ios - The Website is responsive, however hero images were not showing up.
-- Poco mobile android
+- Poco mobile android- The Website is responsive, however hero images were not showing up.
 - HP Laptop windows
 - Dell Laptop
 - Am I Responsive website